 All faculty, staff, and students who are approved to be on campus are required to complete UMBC’s daily online symptom tracker every day, seven-days-a-week throughout the semester.
 More information is available on the Symptom Tracking page.

 Health and Safety Training

 All faculty and staff are required to complete the Return to Campus COVID Awareness course and students are required to complete the Return to Campus COVID Awareness Training for Students and sign the Retriever Community Agreement.
-Residential students and students commuting to campus for in-person classes during the spring 2021 semester must complete the Return to Campus COVID Awareness online training by January 21, 2021.
 More information is available on the Training and Code of Conduct page.

-Note: If you were approved to be on campus during the fall 2020 semester and have already completed this training and signed the Retriever Community Agreement, if applicable, you do not need to do so again.
+Note: If you were approved to be on campus during the Fall 2020 or Spring 2021 semester and have already completed this training and signed the Retriever Community Agreement, if applicable, you do not need to do so again.